zengxiong111/12-fully-and-partially-observed-LTI-stability-checking-with-single-trajectory/README.md

+What is the sufficient condition of the length of the trajectory to check the stability or instability of A?

 1. First consider fully observed LTI system without noise: x_{t+1} =  A x_{t}

     Jordan Block has some very strange behaviors